Butterfly Echo Protocol for Axis-Agnostic Heisenberg-Limited Metrology

-\textbf{\textit{Outlook.---}}Although the random OAT model is capable of generating sufficiently random scrambling unitaries in constant time, recent results in the study of unitary $k$-designs indicate that there may be more efficient methods to prepare the necessary probe states ~\cite{laracuente2024approximate,schuster2025random,grevink2025will}.
-Further, without the information about the scrambling unitary used to prepare the probe state, end-users of our protocol retain zero knowledge about the rotation axis $\hat{n}$.
-This ability to effectively hide the rotation axis from users could be leveraged in double-blind inertial navigation protocols and suggests deeper connections between metrology, scrambling, and cryptography.
+\textbf{\textit{Outlook.---}}Although random OAT circuits are capable of generating sufficiently scrambled probe states in constant time, recent results in the study of unitary $k$-designs indicate that there may be more efficient methods to prepare the necessary probe states ~\cite{laracuente2024approximate,schuster2025random,grevink2025will}.
+Further, end-users nescient of the specific random unitary $U$ used to prepare the probe state have zero knowledge about the rotation axis $\hat{n}$.
+This ability to effectively hide the rotation axis from users could be leveraged to cryptographically silo information in blind navigation protocols -- a metrological counterpart of blind quantum computing \cite{Fitzsimons2017} -- and suggests deeper connections between metrology, scrambling, and cryptography.
 We leave these interesting questions for future work.

 \textit{\textbf{Note added:} In the final stages of preparation of this manuscript, Ref.~\cite{liu2026echoed} was posted on arXiv, presenting numerical results on a similar echo-based protocol.
 Their results are consistent with ours. }